Comprehensive definitions of insurance policy terms and conditions in Australia

 The maximum amount an insurance company will pay out if you make a valid claim.
 This is the total coverage amount you select when purchasing a policy, such as $500,000 for life insurance or $100,000 for trauma insurance.

 The regular payment amount you receive from an insurance policy, particularly for income protection insurance.
-This is typically a monthly payment expressed as a dollar amount or percentage of your pre-disability income, such as $6,000 per month or 75% of earnings.
+This is typically a monthly payment expressed as a dollar amount or percentage of your pre-disability income, such as $6,000 per month or up to 70% of earnings.

 Another term for waiting period, commonly used in Australian income protection insurance.
 It's the period of time that must elapse after you become disabled before insurance benefits commence, effectively 'eliminating' the initial period of disability from coverage.